top of page

 What is PDA?

-PDA stands for Pathological Demand Avoidance, or Pervasive Drive for Autonomy.
-In the UK where it is a formal diagnosis, PDA is diagnosed under Autism.
-While the clinical definition of PDA is based on observable behaviors, I much prefer to define PDA by our underlying neurology.
+While the working clinical definition of PDA is based on observable behaviors, I much prefer to define PDA by our underlying neurology.
 The way I define PDA is as follows: PDAers are people born with an overactive threat response that fires off when we are faced with a lack of autonomy, control, or equality.
 This can result in us having trouble meeting basic needs because our autonomic nervous systems experience the demand to meet them as a threat.
 PDA is emerging as its own identity within the neurodiversity movement.
 PDA brains tend to have certain strengths as well as vulnerabilities.
 (For more basics on PDA, see my FAQs post.)

 PDA is NOT psychological anxiety

 Anxiety is defined as being afraid that something bad might happen.
 Anxiety can be helped with psychological tools like CBT, or exposure therapy.
 It bothers me when PDA is defined as “an anxiety-driven need for autonomy and control” because it makes PDA sound like a psychological issue, caused by bad experiences around autonomy and control.
-While a PDAer may ALSO have generalized anxiety (I do), the PDA disability is different.
-It is an overactive autonomic threat response that lives in the person’s survival brain, or limbic system.
+While a PDAer may ALSO have generalized anxiety (I do), I believe the PDA disability is different: an overactive autonomic threat response that lives in the person’s survival brain, or limbic system.
 You can’t use cognitive therapy or reason on the limbic system.
 Believe me.
 Before knowing I was PDA, I tried.
 For decades.
 It does not work, and can cause a lot of shame and despair.
 PDAers need specific accommodations instead.

 PDA is NOT caused by trauma